Vodafone: Vodafone AirTouch: 1999 to 2000

 On 29 June 1999, Vodafone completed its purchase of American service provider AirTouch and changed its name to Vodafone AirTouch Plc.
 The merged company commenced trading on 30 June 1999.
 The acquisition gave Vodafone a 35% share of Mannesmann, owner of the largest German mobile network.
 To gain antitrust approval for the merger, Vodafone sold its 17.2% stake in Mannesmann's German competitor, E-Plus.

-On 21 September 1999, Vodafone agreed to merge its US wireless assets with those of Bell Atlantic Corp to form Verizon.
+On 21 September 1999, Vodafone agreed to merge its US wireless assets with those of Bell Atlantic Corp to form Verizon Wireless.
 The merger was completed on 4 April 2000, just a few months prior to Bell Atlantic's merger with GTE to form Verizon Communications.

 In November 1999, Vodafone made an unsolicited bid for Mannesmann, which was rejected.
 Vodafone's interest in Mannesmann had been increased by the latter's purchase of Orange, the UK mobile operator.
 Gent would later say Mannesmann's move into the UK broke a "gentleman's agreement" not to compete in each other's home territory.
 The hostile takeover provoked strong protests in Germany, and a "titanic struggle" which saw Mannesmann resist Vodafone's efforts.
 However, on 3 February 2000, the Mannesmann board agreed to an increased offer of £112 billion, then the largest corporate merger ever.
 The EU approved the merger in April 2000 after Vodafone agreed to divest the 'Orange' brand, which was acquired in May 2000 by France Télécom.